sauldesigns/today-rn/README.md

   - [React Native Elements] - Cross Platform React Native UI Toolkit
   - [React Hook Form] - Performant, flexible and extensible forms with easy-to-use vali
   - [React Query] - Fetch, cache and update data in your React and React Native applications all without touching any "global state".
+  - [Axios] - Promise based HTTP client for the browser and node.js
+  - [React Native Snackbar] - Material Design "Snackbar" component for Android and iOS.
+Supports custom colors, fonts, and languages.
+  - [React Native Timeago] - An auto-updating timeago component for React Native using moment.js.
+  - [Moment] - A JavaScript date library for parsing, validating, manipulating, and formatting dates.
   - And Others...
 ### Mobile Application Installation